 Step 2: Get Your Approval Letter

 Once you find the best mortgage solution for your needs, you can see if you’re approved online.
 If you are, we’ll send you a Prequalified Approval Letter that you can use to begin house hunting.
 If you want an even stronger approval, you may want to consider contacting a Home Loan Expert and applying for a Verified Approval.

 Step 3: Find A Property And Make An Offer

-Now comes the best part – finding the home that’s right for you and your family.
-It’s a good idea to connect with a real estate agent in your area when you start viewing properties, especially if you’re buying your first home.
-Your real estate agent will help you narrow your search and show you properties that fit both your budget and your needs.
+Now comes the best part – finding the home that’s right for you.
+To help you with your search, try connecting with a real estate agent in your area when you start viewing properties, especially if you’re buying your first home.
+A real estate agent can help you narrow your search and show you properties that fit both your budget and needs.

-When you find the home that’s right for you, your real estate agent will help you submit an offer.
-You might have to do a bit of negotiating with the seller before you agree on a final price.
+Once you find the right home, your real estate agent will also help you submit an offer, and potentially begin negotiating with the seller.
 Once the seller accepts your offer, it’s time to move to the final stages of the home buying process.

 During the verification process, an underwriter takes a closer look at your assets and finances.
 You’ll provide documentation and paperwork that backs up the information you submitted when you applied.